paolinomanghi/Elixir_ShotgunMetagenomics_2026/README.md

 1) the number of unique k-mers (which is a charcteristic of the database)
 2) the number of uniquely assigned reads.

-Clearly, the ** random ** distribution of reads between the two species is not derived from having the same number of reads among the two, but having the same proportion of
+Clearly, the ** random ** distribution of reads between the two species is not derived from having the same number of reads among the two, but having the same proportion of:
 Number of reads / Number of unique K-mers

 Or, in other words, species that have very little unique k-mers in their genomes, are expected to show a greater abundance if we assumed that the number of uniquely assigned reads is the same.
 In short, Bracken redistribute ambiguous reads based the probability of observing the observed number of non-ambiguous calls, considering the number of unique k-mers for the species.

-Albeit pratically this methodology works, and is the de-facto standard for non-humann communities, precautions must be taken when extensively running Bracken:
+Albeit pratically this methodology works, and is the de-facto standard for non-human communities, precautions must be taken when extensively running Bracken:

 1) The resulting number of species with standard parameters is notoriously too-high (based on consideration on human being, in which we know precisely what to expect)
 2) In environmental samples, the Bracken rate of False Positives may be perceived as sensitivity (since finding a lot of species in an environment which should have a lot of species seems like the right thing: in reality the great majority of species found in such environment remains uncharacterized also by Kraken).